Samsung Galaxy Ace 2: Software

 The devices are powered by Android 4.0.4 Ice Cream Sandwich, running Samsung's proprietary TouchWiz Nature UX as the default user interface.

-Where possible, the operating systems can be upgraded to somewhat newer official versions of Android 4.x than the factory install.
-To perform a firmware upgrade, the phones must have at least 1 GB of free internal storage.
+Where possible, the operating systems can be upgraded to somewhat newer official versions of Android 4.x than the factory install, so now to perform a firmware upgrade, the phones must have at least 1 GB of free internal storage.

 Since these phones run Android 4.0, they are still supported by cloud, communications and social networking services that push the latest versions of their apps, which have in some cases been designed with only the newest hardware in mind.
 Such applications hog system resources and cause the phones to run slowly.
 As a remedy, phone owners can replace those apps with less resource-hungry equivalents, or remove them entirely and use a web browser to access the services' sites.

 The Facebook app has been singled out as the one that uses the most resources overall; it can demonstrably consume between 206-231 MB of RAM memory, whereas Metal (a Facebook wrapper) and Facebook Lite are much easier on phone RAM and battery life.
 Alternately, the Facebook mobile site can be used, as it uses browser notifications in browsers that support this functionality.